 The Student Search Service is a free program through College Board that helps students get connected with colleges, universities and non-profit scholarship agencies.
 If you opt in, you are allowing more than 1,100 colleges to send you information about their programs, admission criteria and financial aid.
 You will need to send in a student data questionnaire to participate.
 The questionnaires and an information booklet are available in the counseling office.
 For more information about the voluntary service visit the following link: https://student.collegeboard.org/student-search-service/what-it-isACT Test InformationVisit www.actstudent.org to sign up and pay for the ACTCheck out the "Test Prep" link for practice test questions!TOEFL(Test of English as a Foreign Language)The TOEFL test accurately measures how well students can read, listen, speak and write in English, in the college or university classroom.Visit: www.ets.org/toefl

-Jackson High School is hosting an AP Information night on Wednesday, March 15th from 7:00-8:00 in the JHS library.
+Jackson High School is hosting an AP Information night (typically) in March.
 We will be providing information about the large number of AP classes being offered next school year.
 You’ll also have the opportunity to speak with individual teachers who can answer your questions about what programs might be the best fit for your students.
 The Capstone diploma will be highlighted during the introduction portion of the evening.
 Come join us!